Which Institutions Own Shares In Virgin Galactic Holdings Inc. (SPCE)?

 The top institutional shareholder in the company is Vanguard Group, Inc. (The) with over 11.26 million shares valued at $267.21 million.
 The investor’s holdings represent 4.75% of the SPCE Shares outstanding.
 As of Dec 30, 2020, the second largest holder is Blackrock Inc. with 5.44 million shares valued at $129.01 million to account for 2.29% of the shares outstanding.
 The other top investors are Susquehanna International Group, LLP which holds 3.98 million shares representing 1.68% and valued at over $94.55 million, while Neuberger Berman Group, LLC holds 1.30% of the shares totaling 3.07 million with a market value of $72.85 million.

-Virgin Galactic Holdings Inc. (NYSE: SPCE) is 39.65% higher on its value in year-to-date trading and has touched a low of $9.40 and a high of $62.80 in the current 52-week trading range.
+Virgin Galactic Holdings Inc. (NYSE: SPCE) is 21.37% higher on its value in year-to-date trading and has touched a low of $12.10 and a high of $62.80 in the current 52-week trading range.
 The question becomes, what are the chances the stock will continue to grow shareholders’ wealth in the market.
 Here’s what analysts think will happen to its price in the coming time.
-The SPCE stock was last observed hovering at around $31.96 in the last trading session, with the day’s gains setting it 1.18% off its average median price target of $40.00 for the next 12 months.
-It is also 33.72% off the consensus price target high of $50.00 offered by 10 analysts, but current levels are -65.7% lower than the price target low of $20.00 for the same period.
+The SPCE stock was last observed hovering at around $30.93 in the last trading session, with the day’s loss setting it -2.13% off its average median price target of $40.00 for the next 12 months.
+It is also 42.4% off the consensus price target high of $50.00 offered by 10 analysts, but current levels are -44.0% lower than the price target low of $20.00 for the same period.

 Virgin Galactic Holdings Inc. (SPCE) Analyst Forecasts